-WHEREAS, The Treasure Island Mobility Management Agency (TIMMA) develops and implements policies and procedures to organize and formalize agency activities, and to ensure compliance with current statutes and agency objectives; and

-WHEREAS, TIMMA is required to review its Fiscal Policy and update as required or deemed advisable at least once every three years; and
+We develop and implement policies and procedures to organize and formalize agency activities, and to ensure compliance with current statutes and agency objectives.
+We are required to review our Fiscal Policy and update as required or deemed advisable at least once every three years.